Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 ## After Class

-Continue working on your CSS Zen Garden Page. use the concepts from class to solve these problems:
+Continue working on your CSS Zen Garden Page.
+Use the concepts from class to solve these problems:

 - Use background images in your page.
 Try these ideas:
 	- Use a single image or a repeating pattern to fill the background.